Rigid toric matrix Schubert varieties

 Rothe presented a combinatorial technique for visualizing inversions of the permutation $\pi$.

 \begin{defn} The \it{Rothe diagram} of $\pi$ is defined as $D(\pi) = \{ (\pi(j),i): i<j, \pi(i) > \pi(j)\}$. \end{defn}

-One can draw the Rothe diagram $D(\pi)$ in the following way: We consider the permutation matrix $\pi$ in a $N \times N$ grid.
-We cross out each 1 and the south and east entries of each 1 in the grid.
-The remaining entries represent the Rothe diagram.
+One can draw the Rothe diagram $D(\pi)$ in the following way: Consider the permutation matrix $\pi$ in an $N \times N$ grid.
+Cross out each box containing 1 and all the other boxes to the south and east of each box containing 1.